aleshaleksey/fansys23/10-conditions-types.md

 Damage over time is defined in the ["Combat: Damage and effects over time"](04-combat.md#damage-and-effects-over-time) section.

 ___

+### HP damage and conditions

+When an entity loses HP due to damage, it must make a threshold=16 CON save or suffer a condition that the damage can cause (usually rolled by the DM on the ["Conditions by Damage Type"](#conditions-by-damage-type) table).

+___
 #### Mundane, magical and spiritual weapons

 Weapons can be mundane, magical or spiritual.